 22. But Scripture imprisoned everything under sin so that the promise, by faith in Jesus Christ, might be given to those who believe.

 ¶23.
-Before the faith came, we were held in custody under law, locked up together until the faith which was going to be revealed came.
+Before the faith came, we were held in custody under law, locked up together until the faith that was to be revealed came.

-24. So then, the law served as our guardian until Christ, that we might be justified by faith.
+24. So then, the law was our guardian until Christ, that we might be justified by faith.